-While linear mixed models have frequently been used to model Gaussian dyadic outcomes, we have shown in this paper that generalized linear mixed models might not be the best option to model non-Gaussian dyadic outcomes.
+While LMMs have frequently been used to model Gaussian dyadic outcomes, we have shown in this paper that GLMMs might not always be the best option to model non-Gaussian dyadic outcomes.
 This becomes especially true when the correlation between outcomes in a dyad is negative and/or the sample size is small.
 We explored the performance of different estimation techniques within the GLMM-framework, along with their potential to allow for negative ICCs, but found none of these to be overall satisfactory.
-While the marginalized GLMM performed relatively well with respect to estimating actor and partner effects in settings with negative and positive within-dyad correlation, the latter is poorly estimated under such approach.
-The GEE-approach, which is relatively unused within the social sciences, offers an interesting alternative in this context.
+While the marginalized GLMM performed relatively well with respect to estimating actor and partner effects in settings with either negative or positive within-dyad correlation, the latter is poorly estimated under such an approach.
+The GEE-approach, which is relatively unused within the social sciences16, offers an interesting alternative in 16 One of the reasons for being less popular might be that GEE is only valid under missing completely at random (MCAR) and covariate-dependent missingness, while GLMM is valid under the less restrictive missing at random (MAR) assumption.
+While it is common practice to exclude couples with the outcome of one the partners missing, it is possible to opt for an analysis where also incomplete information is used.
+In a likelihood context, this renders the this context.
 The robust Wald test of GEE turned out to perform well, except for (extremely) small samples where the score test can be used instead.
-Although the GEE-approach treats the within-dyad correlation as nuisance, we found that its estimate from the unstructured working correlation can still be informative.
-If formal inference about the ICC is needed though, GEE-extensions allowing for this are available (Molenberghs & Verbeke, 2005), but these are less commonly available in standard software packages.

 Besides the LMM-framework, the structural equation modeling (SEM) framework is frequently used to analyze Gaussian dyadic data too (Newsom, 2002).
-In contrast to the LMM-framework the SEM-framework easily allows for formal tests of goodness of fit , for mediational models (see Ledermann, Macho, & Kenny, 2011, for mediation in dyadic data) and for latent variables.
-When dealing with binary or ordinal response scales, SEM assumes that these data represent categorizations of underlying continuous variables.
+In contrast to the LMM-framework, the SEM-framework easily allows for formal tests of goodness of fit17, for mediational models (see Ledermann, Macho, & Kenny, 2011 for mediation in dyadic data) and for latent variables.
+When dealing with binary or ordinal response scales, SEM typically assumes that these data represent categorizations of underlying continuous variables 18.
 The relationships of these underlying continuous variables are captured in a polychoric correlation matrix, and (robust) weighted least square estimation could be used for the parameters of the marginal model matching the GEE-model.
-Such approach will be theoretically reasonable only in some cases.
-While for attitude items, the researcher may be more interested in the relationships among the continuous underlying latent variables than in the relationship between the observed 'agree' and 'strongly agree' responses on the items; it may be difficult for other variables like current drug user ('yes' or 'no') to conceive them as realizations of an underlying continuous variable.
-Moreover for count outcomes such approach does not work either.
-Interestingly, Muthén, du Toit and Spisic (1997) compared the performance of robust WLS and (the second order extension of) GEE for binary outcomes in a longitudinal simulation setting, and found superior behavior of GEE in settings with 200 or 400 observation units, especially when the prevalence of the outcome is small, but more comparable behavior in larger samples that are less frequently seen in dyadic context though.
+Such an approach will be theoretically reasonable only in some cases.
+While for attitude items, the researcher may be more interested in the relationships among the continuous underlying latent variables than in the relationship beween the observed agree and strongly agree responses on the items; it may be difficult for resulting analysis valid under the assumption that the missing data are missing at random.
+However, for dyadic data analysis, missingness on both the outcome and covariates for one member of the dyad, will not allow to estimate partner effects (for the other member of the dyad) anyway, unless one is willing to use an imputation-based method.

-On the other hand the flexibility of SEM to deal with latent variables should not be neglected.
-Within the dyadic modeling world this might not only be an important asset for the Actor Partner Interdependence Model discussed here, but even more so for estimation in the Common Fate Model (right panel of figure 1).
-The latter is indeed most easily seen as a latent variable dyadic model, and SEM the most natural framework to disentangle between variability at the dyadic and at the subject level.
-While Gonzalez and Griffin (2002) showed how the CFM with distinguishable dyads can be casted within the multilevel framework too with the common-fate variables conceptualized as random intercepts, the CFM can not be tackled with the marginal approach taken by GEE.
-Still, given its ease of implementation for a large range of outcome types, this paper has shown the merits of the GEE approach in the wide range of typicale dyadic sample sizes.
-Indeed, by expanding the types of data that can easily be analyzed with the APIM and its straightforward allowance for both positive and negative within-dyad correlations, GEE can add significantly to the toolbox of relationship researchers everywhere.

-&lt;sup>14It should be noted that using SEM to estimate the APIM with distinguishable dyads allowing for 'gender-specific' actor and 'gender-specific' partner effects is a saturated model and so it has zero degrees of freedom and no measures of fit can be computed.
+17It should be noted that using SEM to estimate the APIM with distinguishable dyads allowing for 'gender-specific' actor and 'gender-specific' partner effects is a saturated model and so it has zero degrees of freedom and no measures of fit can be computed.